angharadcaswell/shut-the-box/README.md

 2. As a user, I want to be taught how to play the game.
 3. As a user, I want to feel excited when I win the game.
 4. As a user, I want to be able to refresh the game at any point.
 5. As a user, I want the game to be appealing and easy to use.
-6. As a user with impaired vision, I need the game to work with a screen reader.
-7. As a user, I want to be able to navigate easily between the homepage and the help page.
+6. As a user, I want to be able to navigate easily between the homepage and the help page.
-8. As a user, I would like to see my final score.
+7. As a user, I would like to see my final score.

 ## 2.2 Design